Notes to contributers

 Declaration of conflicting interests

-Within your Journal Contributor’s Publishing Agreement you will be required to declare any conflicting interests that may exist.
+Upon submission the author is required to declare any conflicting interests that may exist.

 In order to ensure a blind-review, acknowledgments should be included in the title page and not in the main body of text.

 All contributors who do not meet the criteria for authorship should be listed in an ‘Acknowledgements’ section.
 Examples of those who might be acknowledged include a person who provided purely technical help, writing assistance, or a department chair who provided only general support.
 Authors should disclose whether they had any writing assistance and identify the entity that paid for this assistance.

 PPSA requires all authors to acknowledge their funding under a separate heading – also on the title page.
 In cases where no funding was received, please note this.

 Authors are responsible for obtaining permission from copyright holders for reproducing any illustrations, tables, figures or lengthy quotations previously published elsewhere.

 Provide a brief biography for each author and full contact details for the corresponding author including email, mailing address and telephone numbers.
 Academic affiliations are required for all authors.
 If the author is not affiliated to any academic, NGO or research body, but rather works in private practice, this needs to be stated.
 These details should be presented on the title page and NOT in the main text of the article to facilitate anonymous peer review.

 PPSA will email a copy of the proofs to the corresponding author for checking before publication.